a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open a volume.
 File > New Folder, create A. File > New Folder, create B. Drag B onto A. File > New Folder.
 Verify DeskTop doesn't hang.

 * Launch DeskTop.
 Try to rename a volume to have the same name as another.
 Verify that an error is shown.
 * Launch DeskTop.
 Select a volume icon.
 File > Rename.
 Enter the name of another volume.
 Verify that a "That name already exists." alert is shown.
 Click OK.
-Verify that the rename prompt is still showing.
+Verify that the rename prompt is still showing with the entered name and it is editable.
 * Launch DeskTop.
 Open a window.
 Select a file icon.
 File > Rename.
 Enter the name of a file in the same window.
 Verify that a "That name already exists." alert is shown.
 Click OK.
-Verify that the rename prompt is still showing.
+Verify that the rename prompt is still showing with the entered name and it is editable.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Select the volume icon and rename it.
 Verify that neither window is closed, and volume window is renamed.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Activate the volume window.
 View > By Name.
 Select the folder icon.
 Rename it.
 Verify that the folder window is renamed.
 * Launch DeskTop.
 Open a volume window.
 Position a file icon with a short name near the left edge of the window, but far enough away that the scrollbars are not active.
 Rename the file icon with a long name.
 Verify that the window's scrollbars activate.
 * Launch DeskTop.
 Open a volume window.
 Position a file icon with a long name near the left edge of the window, so that the name is partially cut off and the scrollbars activate.
 Rename the file icon with a short name.
 Verify that the window's scrollbars deactivate.
 * Launch DeskTop.
 Close all windows.
 Select a volume icon.
 File > Rename, enter a new name.
 Verify that there is no mis-painting of a scrollbar on the desktop.

+* Launch DeskTop.
+Give a volume a long name (e.g. 15 'M's).
+Move the icon to the top third of the screen, and so that the name is partially offscreen to the right.
+Verify that the name is clipped by the right edge of the screen and doesn't mispaint on the left edge.
+Open the volume.
+Move the window so the name in the title bar is in the top third of the screen and partially offscreen to the right.
+Verify that the name is clipped and does not mispaint within the window.

 * Launch DeskTop.
 Open a window.
 File > New Folder, enter a unique name.
 File > New Folder, enter the same name.
 Verify that an alert is shown.
 Dismiss the alert.
 Verify that the input field still has the previously typed name.
 * Launch DeskTop.
 Open a window.
 File > New Folder, enter a unique name.
 File > New Folder, enter the same name.
 Verify that an alert is shown.
 Dismiss the alert.
 Enter a new unique name.
 Verify that the second folder is created as a sibling to the first folder, not as a child.